 More people die in the weeks following a disaster than during.
-Without good hygiene and sanitation diseases like diarrhea and typhoid bloom.
+Without good hygiene and sanitation, diseases like diarrhea and typhoid bloom.
 Cases of malaria are increased, as a result of mosquitoes breeding in the disaster-environment.
 Plus, you’ve probably heard about the outbreak of cholera in Haiti and the raw sewage, industrial chemicals and floating debris in waterways around New York City after Hurricane Sandy.
 Having supplies on hand for emergency sanitation will help your family remain healthy following any disaster.

 Inspiration for my original kit came from “Emergency Food Storage and Survival Handbook” by Peggy Layton.
 I gathered items from the list in the book and Hubby and I committed to using the kit – and only the kit – for one weekend.
 We found that it covered the basics, but the experience pointed up additional items we’d like to have.
 Practice with your preps, right?
 What follows is my existing setup.

 You’ll need one 6-gallon with lid and one 2 ½-gallon bucket.
 During the disaster, the large bucket will be your emergency potty and the smaller one will be used for sponge baths and other general cleaning.
-Attach an Emergency Potty Seat to the larger bucket.
+Attach an emergency potty seat lid to the larger bucket.
 The 6-gallon bucket is the same height as the modern, chair-height toilets.
 It’s more comfortable for the elderly and disabled but you could just as easily use a 5-gallon bucket and sit a bit lower.
 The smaller bucket fits neatly inside the larger, along with everything listed below.
-Into the buckets, put:

 - Toilet paper and Scott’s Shop Towels.
 Hubby convinced me that shop towels were thirstier than regular paper towels and they’re reusable.
 I used my vacuum food sealer to suck the air from the rolls, saving space in my bucket.

 - Super Sorb is an instant absorbent: sprinkle a bit into the potty after use to eliminate odors, kill germs and turn liquids into a gel.
 You could also use kitty litter, saw dust or other items, but it is heavy and you’d have to store more of it.
 Find them both on Amazon or where janitorial supplies are sold.

-Pool Shock and an eyedropper.
+- Pool Shock and an eyedropper.
 Bleach looses its strength in long term storage and is bulky.
 A small amount of Shock, mixed with water will make fresh bleach.
 Find it in the pool section.

 - Several N95 masks.
 Don’t under estimate the need for personal protection (gloves, mask and eye).
 If someone in your family becomes ill, you’ll need to protect yourself.
 In a disaster situation you may be cleaning up urine, diarrhea, blood or who-knows-what.